MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ![image](https://user-images.githubusercontent.com/97127539/184281803-ea1ec2ce-f2cf-489f-90db-754a21dc3f10.jpg)

-Then, I put the lens on the front half of the shell, take the screen protector off of the IPS screen, and carefully place it in the back half of the shell - be sure no dust or hair is between the lens and the screen!.
+Then, I put the lens on the front half of the shell, take the screen protector off of the IPS screen, and carefully place it in the back half of the shell - be sure no dust or hair is between the lens and the screen!
 Then I place the buttons and membranes down.

 [picture]

 Next is to put the assembled PCB into the shell.
 I put screws down into the proper holes, and feed the IPS kit cable into P2 and secure the bale.
-The cable is a bit stiff but be careful installing it.
-Also at this point, I *very carefully* solder the six wires from the IPS kit onto the main MGBC PCB. **Be extremely cautious not to melt any plastic on the shell!**
+The cable is a bit stiff so be careful installing it.
+Also at this point, I *very carefully* solder the six wires from the IPS kit onto the main MGBC PCB. **Be extremely cautious not to melt any plastic on the shell!** Though if you're attempting this mod, I would hope you have a steady enough hand to keep the soldering iron away from the melty bits ;)

 [picture]